- Receive the higher rate of the mobility component of Disability Living Allowance (DLA)

 Residential permits are available from some district councils.
 There are reduced rates for Blue Badge holders in some cases.
 Visit your District Council website for details.

-Using a Blue Badge outside Lincolnshire
+Using a Blue Badge outside of Lincolnshire

 In the UK